Leadership and Offices

 Register of Copyrights

-Karyn A. Temple serves as the 13th Register of Copyrights and the Director of the U.S. Copyright Office.
-Appointed by Librarian of Congress Carla Hayden on March 27, 2019, Temple leads a 400-person workforce and directs the administration of important provisions of the United States Copyright Act, Title 17.
-Temple is the first African American Register of Copyrights.
+Maria Strong is the Acting Register of Copyrights and Director of the U.S. Copyright Office.
+She was appointed to the position effective January 5, 2020.
+Strong leads a 400-person workforce and directs the administration of important provisions of the United States Copyright Act, Title 17.

 Office of the Register